salottodev/bisq-mobile/docs/android.md

 kotlinx-datetime maps straight onto `java.time` on Android, which is what produced the crash above.
 It was removed from the project rather than papered over with desugaring.
-A resolution guard in [apps/clientApp/build.gradle.kts](../apps/clientApp/build.gradle.kts) fails any clientApp build in which it reappears, directly or transitively.
+A resolution guard in [apps/clientApp/build.gradle.kts](../apps/clientApp/build.gradle.kts) fails any clientApp Android build in which it reappears, directly or transitively. iOS configurations are exempt: there kotlinx-datetime compiles to native code (no `java.time`), and Compose material3's ios variant legitimately depends on it.

 Anything on the clientApp classpath is in scope, not just first-party code.
 Third-party libraries that reference `java.time` are only safe when they gate those paths behind an API level check, as